-This colourful stir-fry of vegan fishless filets and vegetables is ultra flavourful thanks to with aromatic spiced oil infused with mouth-numbing Sichuan peppercorns, zesty dried orange/tangerine rind, and more flavourful spices.
+Dry Pot Fish is made Vegan easily with this colourful stir-fry of vegan fishless fillets and vegetables.
+It's ultra flavourful thanks to with aromatic spiced oil infused with mouth-numbing Sichuan peppercorns, zesty dried orange/tangerine rind, and more flavourful spices.
 I used Gardein Golden Fishless Filets as they are widely available and the best vegan fish alternative I have tried so far.

 Serve Vegan Dry Pot "Fish" right in the wok or a large serving dish in the middle of the table along with steamed rice and dig in!
 Dry pot, like hot pot, is all about sharing, enhancing the bond between family and friends.